mshwf/xamarin-docs/docs/xamarin-forms/user-interface/custom-controls.md

 ## Create a Custom ProgressBar Control

-The `ProgressBar` control can be used to show a progress, whether it's a network process's progress, or a specific business progress, like completeing a task by the app end-user to motivate him.
-Although Xamarin.Forms comes with [`ProgressBar`](xref:Xamarin.Forms.ProgressBar) control, in other scenarios may not be fittable with it.
+The `ProgressBar` control can be used to show a progress.
+Although Xamarin.Forms comes with [`ProgressBar`](xref:Xamarin.Forms.ProgressBar) control already, you might need a more sophisticated control, for example, for an application feature based on progressing on some task.
 The custom `ProgressBar` control uses animation while progressing, it exposes some bindable properties that determine the control look.

 Bindable properties are the foundation of custom controls (For more information about Xamarin.Forms bindable properties, see [Xamarin.Forms Bindable Properties](~/xamarin-forms/xaml/bindable-properties.md)).